LittlePetunia/ece1724-anime-goods-e-commerce-backend/README.md

 ---

 ## GET `/api/order/user/:userId`
-Get all orders for a specific user.
+Get all orders for a specific user (requires authentication - only the user or an admin can access).

 **Example:**
 ```